When Geoscience Meets Foundation Models: Towards General Geoscience Artificial Intelligence System: Key Advantages of Geoscience Foundation Models

+The remainder of this paper is organized as follows.
+Section \ref{sec:key_advantages} discusses the key advantages of GFMs, including their data-centric paradigm, scalability, generalizability, dynamic interactions, and causal inference.
+Section \ref{sec:key_applications} explores the potential applications of GFMs in Earth science, including space, air, ground, and ocean domains.
+Section \ref{sec:key_techniques} introduces the geoscience domain knowledge and the potential applications of GFMs in Earth science.
+Section \ref{sec:key_advances} presents the recent advances in GFMs, including large language models, large vision models, large vision-language models, and foundation-model-based agents, especially remote sensing applications.
+Section \ref{sec:challenges_and_future_trends} discusses the challenges and future trends of GFMs.
+Finally, Section \ref{sec:conclusion} concludes the paper.

-\section{Key advantages of geoscience foundation models}
+\section{Key Advantages of Geoscience Foundation Models}

-\subsection{Foundation models: a new paradigm}
+In this section, we discuss the key advantages of geoscience foundation models (GFMs) from the view of a new paradigm, Geoscience domain knowledge, and application domains.
+Data-centric AI, capability and generalizability, and dynamic interactions make GFMs a new paradigm compared to traditional AI.
+Geoscience domain knowledge including publications, geological data, and knowledge graph further enhance the capabilities of GFMs.
+The application domain of GFMs in Earth science are also discussed, including space, air, ground, and ocean domains.

+\subsection{Foundation Models: A New Paradigm}

 Machine learning and deep learning have been widely applied for solving problems in Earth system science \cite{reichstein2019deep,bergen2019machine,irrgang2021towards,li2024new}.
-As presented in Figure 1a, machine learning focuses on “how” to define the features of data and make decisions using learning algorithms, while deep learning infers “features” automatically by designing specific architectures.
+Machine learning focuses on “how” to define the features of data and make decisions using learning algorithms, while deep learning infers “features” automatically by designing specific architectures.
 Foundation models focus on functionalities such as in-context learning by using large pre-trained models.
 They rely on massive, diverse data, large pre-trained models, and self-supervised training, yet exhibit even larger computing demands.

-\subsubsection{Data-centric AI}
+\subsubsection{Data-Centric AI}